Flights to Manchester (MAN)

 Arriving in Manchester

-The helpful staff at Manchester Airport will greet you when you arrive.
+The helpful staff at Manchester Airport will be waiting to greet you when you land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Manchester from Manchester Airport